 It’s Authentic.
 It’s Clean.
 It’s The Natalie’s Way.

-Marygrace Sexton started the Natalie’s Orchid Island Juice Company, Thanksgiving of ’89.
+Marygrace Sexton started Natalie’s Orchid Island Juice Company, Thanksgiving of ’89.
 At the time, Natalie’s only squeezed orange and grapefruit juice in a facility that measured 1,000 square feet.
 The first order, to the Carnival Fruit Company in Miami, was squeezed fresh, bottled, and shipped on a truck borrowed from a local meat company.

 The first full truck of Natalie’s juice heads to the northeast.
 Three full pallets of juice delivered to Sid Wainer.